Tassarei/local-backup-to-s3/README.md

 If you define EMAIL_FROM and EMAIL_PASSWORD, make sure to use gmail credentials.

 # Usage
-Go inside the `backup_to_s3` folder and run the two following commands in parallel(the two instances have to be running at the same time):
+Go to the `backup_to_s3` folder and run the two following commands in two separate windows(the two instances have to be running at the same time):

     dagit -f repo.py
     dagster-daemon run

-Go to `http://localhost:3000/instance/sensors` (replace 3000 with the dagit port if you have changed it) and activate `new_files_sensor` and optionally `email_on_backup_s3_pipeline_failure`.
+Go afterwards to `http://localhost:3000/instance/sensors` (replace 3000 with the dagit port if you have changed it) and activate `new_files_sensor` and optionally `email_on_backup_s3_pipeline_failure`.
 If there's one or more files inside the backup folder, they should get picked up soon and you can see the runs launched at `http://localhost:3000/instance/runs` .

 # License